italiangrid/storm/documentation/sysadmin-guide/1.11.3/index.md

 The supported logging levels are: ERROR, WARN, INFO, DUMP and ALL.

+### Redirect LCMAPS logging to a particular file (instead of syslog)

+Administrators can redirect the LCMAPS logging to a different log file than the one used by syslog by setting the ```LLGT_LOG_FILE``` environment variable.
+As example, consider the following setup for the gridftp service:

+	vim /etc/sysconfig/globus-gridftp

+insert:

+	export LLGT_LOG_FILE="/var/log/storm/storm-gridftp-lcmaps.log"

+After restarting the service, all LCMAPS calls will be logged to the new file.

 ## GridHTTPs Advanced Configuration <a name="ghttp_advconf">&nbsp;</a>

 The EMI3 GridHTTPs is the component responsible to provide: